Fonda, Tomlin reunite to play jilted wives in new Netflix comedy

 "Grace and Frankie" sees the two main characters forge a relationship after their husbands fall in love with each other.

-The show's debut is timely in the United States, where the Supreme Court this week began hearing arguments in a landmark case that could pave the way to legalising same-sex marriage nationwide.
+The show's debut is timely in the United States, where the Supreme Court this week began hearing arguments in a landmark case that could pave the way to legalizing same-sex marriage nationwide.

 "We both have friends that are out and ... are dealing with this issue of same-sex marriage and so it seemed appropriate and timely that our series touches on that," Fonda said at the show's premiere on Wednesday night.